Home

 Simply put the parsley into a jug - either one of those plunger things that you make fresh coffee in or you'll need to use a strainer.

 Allow it to infuse for about 10 minutes, then drink.
+If the pot doesn't have a lid, then cover it with a saucer or small plate while it infuses.

 It's as simple as that - you can sweeten it with some honey if you like - honey is very good for you, having antiseptic qualities.